sderacy/gooncard/README.md

 - Settings Page allows users to customize their display.
 For example, a user can modify their name, font-size, font-family, contrast, and theme.
 This functionality was implemented to let users with visual or other limitations to have a more user-friendly accessible application.
 - The web application is responsive on both mobile versions and desktop versions for users with a wide variety of devices.
-- We will implement a speech recognition feature where users can dictate a command into the device's microphone after selecting the microphone icon and have the action be carried out.
+- There is a speech recognition feature where users can dictate a command into the device's microphone after selecting the microphone icon and have the action be carried out.
 This feature is to help users with physical impairments or restrictions.
 - Visual displays such as icons or codes or potentially unrecognizable entities will have alt tags for users with screen readers to be able to identify.
+- We plan on implementing a set of help pages to provide the user with useful tips relevant to the page it's located.

 ## -- Use Cases --